iamnicoj/llmops-spike/README.md

 ### Picomatch

   - Picomatch is a versatile library for evaluating path expressions, it's useful in scenarios involving file matching and filtering.

       > Note: It doesn't directly handle the contents in the files.
 For example: if you're looking to ignore whitespace changes within the content of files, you would need to use a different tool or library tailored for that purpose.

     - Picomatch doesn't perform diff checks directly; instead, it focuses on matching file paths against glob patterns or specific file paths.

       - Glob Pattern: When you provide a glob pattern to Picomatch, it converts this pattern into a regular expression (regex).
-This conversion allows the library to efficiently match paths against the pattern.
+This conversion allows the library to match paths against the pattern efficiently.

         - Once the pattern is compiled, you can use the generated matcher function to test if a given path matches the pattern.

       - Specific File Path: When you provide a specific file path to Picomatch without any wildcards or glob pattern syntax, it will only match if the pattern you specify exactly matches the provided file path.

-TODO:

-- For detecting changes, if the plugin doesn't have a way to say "ignore whitespaces", I'd ignore the feature request and make sure it's just on the backlog/in the RFC for now.

-- Do look at the framework and see if it provides some options for how it runs the diff check.